You probably ended up here because you’re trying to find a way to see the Northern Lights (aurora borealis).

 - Vedur.is Aurora forecast – not only provides information about the Northern Lights activity level but also includes the map that shows cloud coverage for each day.
 To avoid confusion, dark green color is the cloud coverage and the white parts are the clear sky.
 This website is widely used by locals, including me.

-- Geophysical Institute offers very straight forward map of the area all over the world where Northern Lights are visible.
-It is possible to check Aurora forecast day by day and also go back in time.
+- Geophysical Institute – Offers a very straightforward map of the area all over the world where Northern Lights are visible.
+They also allow you to check the forecast for upcoming days.